linuradu/netty-rest-api/README.md

 ## Server
 1. After a successful build run: `com.rl.netty.server.NettyServer`.

-## Client
-1. Use the client `com.rl.netty.client.DBUpdateClient` in order to update the users.
- This client is getting all users using the REST API and after is updating the users names asynchronously.

 ## Testing

 In order to test the running Netty REST API, you have the following urls as examples: